Revised April 2022

-Sugarcane (Saccharum officinarum) is a tropical grass native to Asia where it has been grown for over 4,000 years.
+gar is an important agricultural commodity that is primarily produced from either sugarcane or sugarbeets.
+The U.S. is the 5th largest producer of and the 3rd largest market for sugar; the U.S. is a net importer of sugar.
+Sugarcane (Saccharum officinarum) is a highly productive tropical grass native to Asia where it has been cultivated for over 4,000 years.
 By 400 BC, methods for manufacturing sugar from sugarcane had been developed in India.
 Europeans were introduced to sugar during the Crusades.
 By the 11th century AD, sugar was being imported throughout Europe.
-Christopher Columbus likely brought the plant to the West Indies.
+Christopher Columbus likely brought the sugarcane plant to the West Indies.
 Today, over 75 percent of the world's sugar comes from sugarcane.

 Consumption and Industrial Use

-After peaking in 1972 at 102 pounds per person, the use of sugar (both cane and beet) in domestic food and beverage industries had declined to a low of 60 pounds per person by 1986.
-In following years, per person sugar use by these industries fluctuated between 61 and 66 pounds.
-By 2010, according to USDA sources, Americans consumed 66 pounds of refined sugar per person.
-In contrast, Americans consumed 64.5 pounds of corn-derived sweeteners and 1.5 pounds of honey and edible syrups that year for an annual total sweetener consumption per person of 132 pounds (excludes artificial sweeteners).
-(ERS)
+After peaking in 1972 at 102 pounds per person, the use of added sugar (both cane and beet) in domestic food and beverage industries declined to a low of 60 pounds per person by 1986.
+In following years, per person sugar use by these industries fluctuated between 61 and 69 pounds.
+By 2020, according to USDA sources, Americans consumed 69.0 pounds of refined sugar per person per year.
+In contrast, Americans consumed 35.9 pounds of corn-derived sweeteners, which is down significantly from 63.8 pounds per person when consumption peaked in 1999 (ERS).

 Sugar deliveries to food manufacturers generally constitute a major portion of refined sugar deliveries.
 Of those industries, baking and cereal industries are generally the largest end users of sugar followed by confectionery makers.